Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

 ## Key Findings

-1. **Top Products**: Certain product categories emerged as high-revenue drivers, offering opportunities for strategic promotions.
+1. **Top Products**: Certain product categories such as men street footwear emerged as high-revenue drivers, offering opportunities for strategic promotions.
-2. **Seasonality in Sales**: Maximum Sales in Q3 and Q4 indicate opportunities for holiday and seasonal marketing.
+2. **Seasonality in Sales**: Sales and profits show seasonal fluctuations, with peak periods in Q3 and Q4 which indicate opportunities for holiday and seasonal marketing.
 3. **Regional Differences**: Certain regions such as West and Northeast show higher growth rates, suggesting potential for regional-focused strategies.
 4. **Profit Margins**: Products with higher profit margins but lower sales volumes may benefit from targeted upselling.

----

-## Project Files

-- `Adidas Sales Dataset.xlsx`: Raw dataset used for the analysis.
-- `Data Cleaning Script.txt`: Excel Power Query script for data cleaning and transformation.
-- `SQL Queries.sql`: SQL Server queries for analysis.
-- `Power BI Dashboard.pbix`: Power BI file with interactive dashboards.
-- `README.md`: Project documentation.

----

-## Conclusion

-This project demonstrates a full data analysis pipeline, from data cleaning and transformation to analysis and visualization.
-By using Excel, SQL, and Power BI, this project exemplifies a strategic approach to transforming raw data into insights for decision-making across Adidas’s business areas.

----

-Here are the **key findings** and **recommendations** based on the Adidas sales analysis:

----

-## Key Findings

-1. **Top Performing Products**:
-   - Certain product categories contribute disproportionately to overall revenue and operating profit, highlighting these as major revenue drivers.
-   - Specific products with high sales volumes also show favorable profit margins, making them high-value targets.

-2. **Monthly Sales Trends and Seasonality**:
-   - Sales peak during Q3 and Q4, indicating a strong seasonality effect, likely influenced by holidays and peak shopping seasons.
-   - Certain months show consistently lower sales, suggesting periods with less customer engagement.

-3. **Regional Performance**:
+5. Seasonal Trends: Identified Q3 and Q4 peak sales months, revealing key times of demand for Adidas products.
+6. Quarterly Patterns: Sales consistently spiked in Q3, indicating a high-performing season which indicates a strategic period for promotions and inventory management.
+7. Year-Over-Year Growth: Observed steady growth in total sales, with notable increases in 2021.
-   - Regions like North America and Europe lead in overall sales, with North America showing the highest growth rates.
-   - Emerging markets have lower but gradually increasing sales, indicating potential growth with tailored marketing efforts.
+8. State Performance: States like New-York and california lead in overall sales, with New-York showing the highest growth rates.
+Emerging markets have lower but gradually increasing sales, indicating potential growth with tailored marketing efforts.

-4. **Profit Margins**:
-   - Products with lower sales volumes sometimes display higher profit margins.
-These products may benefit from focused upselling strategies to boost revenue.

----
+9. A significant proportion of sales comes from a few top-performing retailers such as west gear and foot locker.
+11. Online sales are gaining momentum, but in-store sales remain a strong contributor

 ## Recommendations